Bike lanes and sidewalks will be added to 121st Street South from C Street South to State Route 7 during a project that started July 13.

 About the Project

-The road shoulders will be widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.
+The road shoulders were widened to accommodate paved bike lanes, curbs, gutters, sidewalks and landscaping.

 A marked crosswalk with a pedestrian-activated flashing beacon will be added approximately 50 feet west of the Pierce Transit transfer station.

-Street lights will also be added, along with an enclosed storm drainage system and stormwater treatment facilities.
+Street lights were also added, along with an enclosed storm drainage system and stormwater treatment facilities.

 Crews removed vegetation and debris from the project area July 13.